piyu2181/Faster-R-CNN/README.md

 # Faster-R-CNN by Keras
 ## Introduction
 The original code of Keras version of Faster R-CNN I used was written by RockyXu66 (resource link: https://github.com/RockyXu66/Faster_RCNN_for_Open_Images_Dataset_Keras .)
 I have tried to predict 10 classes, namely, hallway, human, magazine, cards, signs, laptop, dustbins, cookingpans, fire extinguisher, refrigerator.
+I have trained the model with 7114 ground truths.

 ## Project Structure: